Updated July 2020.

 At any time you may opt out of receiving any form of communication from us.
 If you consent to Symmetra continuing to send you various forms of communication including emails, letters, newsletters or bulletins, simply do nothing.
 You will automatically continue to receive such communication.
 If you do not consent to Symmetra continuing to send you these forms of communication please notify us in writing, or unsubscribe yourself from our mailing list using the links provided in our emails.

-You may engage with one of Symmetra’s online learning or assessment tools such as the E-Challenge; ILI (Inclusive Leadership Index) or INTUITIV (unconscious bias assessment) and may be required to supply personal information to logon or to initiate the functioning of the tool.
+You may engage with one of Symmetra’s online learning or assessment tools such as the ILI (Inclusive Leadership Index), Team Inclusion Pulse Survey or other related inclusion surveys; or Coassemble / eLearning Bites or NovoEd platform, and may be required to supply personal information to logon or to initiate the functioning of the tool.

 Type of Information Collected

-Symmetra will not collect sensitive information revealing your race, ethnic origin, political opinion, sexual preference, religious or philosophical beliefs, trade union membership, marital status or details of health or disability.
+Symmetra will not collect sensitive information revealing your gender, race, ethnic origin, political opinion, sexual preference, religious or philosophical beliefs, trade union membership, marital status or details of health or disability unless you have specifically consented to the collection of such information and voluntarily submitted this information to us, and such information is being collected as part of a genuine effort to gather diversity, equity and inclusion data for the organisation for which you work.

 Purpose of Collecting and Holding Personal Information